We Made The Pioneer Woman’s Pot Roast and Fell in Love

-As Ree likely learned on her quest for pot roast perfection, it is essential to get the basic building blocks just right to make the best pot roast ever.
+As Ree likely learned on her quest for pot roast perfection, it’s essential to get the basic building blocks just right to make the best pot roast ever.
 Once you nail the basics, you can have fun with unique spins on pot roasts.

-Low and slow is the name of the game when making pot roast (and tender ribs in the oven).
+Low and slow is the key when making pot roast (and tender ribs in the oven).
 Most roasts are made with cheaper cuts of beef that tend to be tough unless cooked properly.
 Low and slow cooking helps retain moisture (juicy!), render fat (flavorful!) and break down connective tissue (tender!), which all lead to a supremely cooked pot roast.